 A blend of Coratina (Italy) and Arbequina (Spain) olives, its flavor shows its European heritage with an added South American character.
 Colinas de Garzon is one of the more rounded oils I’ve tasted in a while and perfect for salads of fresh greens and vegetables, or to drizzle over fish.

-The current harvest, picked and pressed in spring 2015 (that is, our spring—it would have been fall in the southern hemisphere), as a delicate aroma with notes of artichoke.
-It has a soft, light flavor that reminds me a bit of lettuce.
-It has just a bare whisper of pepper in the finish.
+The current harvest, picked and pressed in spring 2016 (that is, our spring—it would have been fall in the southern hemisphere), has a bright aroma with notes of artichoke and green bell pepper.
+It has a soft, light flavor that reminds me a bit of lettuce, with a mild yet bright red pepper spice in the finish.